jhpoelen/obi-genbank/symbiota-support-hub-2023-09-11.md

 ---
-title: 'Building Digital Extended Specimen One Association at a Time: What Does It Take to Extend OBI Herbarium Records with their Associated GenBank Sequences?'
+title: 'Building a Digital Extended Specimen One Association at a Time: What Does It Take to Extend OBI Herbarium Records with their Associated GenBank Sequences?'
 date: 2023-09-11
 author:
  - Jorrit H. Poelen